strimzi/strimzi.github.io/_posts/2020-11-02-dynamically-changeable-logging.md

 ## Setting logging levels dynamically

+There are many frameworks used for logging in Java applications, for example [`Logback`](http://logback.qos.ch/), [`tinylog`](https://tinylog.org/v2/), or [`log4j`](http://logging.apache.org/log4j/2.x/index.html).
+Because `log4j` is used in Kafka, we do use the same framework for Strimzi operator.
 Strimzi components are split into the two groups regarding which implementation of `log4j` they use.

 `log4j`
-Kafka brokers
+- Kafka brokers
-Kafka Connect
+- Kafka Connect
-Kafka MirrorMaker2
+- Kafka MirrorMaker2

 `log4j2`
-Strimzi Kafka Bridge
+- Strimzi Kafka Bridge
-Topic Operator
+- Topic Operator
-User Operator
+- User Operator
-Strimzi Cluster Operator
+- Strimzi Cluster Operator

-You can change logging levels dynamically by ...
+`Log4j2` implementation supports dynamic reloading of logging configuration.
+`Log4j` supports dynamic changes but not reloading entire configuration file in runtime.

-Each implementation requires a different approach, which we will look at now.
+And that is why each implementation requires a different approach, which we will look at now.

 ### Strimzi Cluster Operator